Thank you for reading our post, please rate this article at the end.

 Hardware

 Lastly, make sure the hardware you use doesn’t rust easily.
-When buying hardware, keep in mind that you’re installing them on a boat, a place where they may be exposed to water.
+When buying hardware, remember that you’ll be installing it on a boat, which may be exposed to water.

 Try getting screws that are made of stainless steel or have a rustproof layer on top.
 Avoid using wood, as it can get moldy.